mattvenn/laurabox/speaker/README.md

 battery voltage is 3.2v
-battery voltage charging (disconnected) 4.7 battery current charging 130mA
+battery voltage charging (disconnected) 4.7 battery current charging 130mA with battery charging, current 200mA with battery cut, current 10mA

 still works with battery disconnected and usb power, no difference in sound quality